• Skip to primary navigation

 Instructions

-• Use a whisk or handheld beater to cream the butter.
+• Use a whisk or handheld beater to beat the butter.
 Add the sugar and vanilla extract and beat until well incorporated.

 • Pour in the yogurt and mix to combine.